 Other notable FreeTaxUSA features

-FreeTaxUSA lets you pay your filing fees (if you have any) by taking money from your tax refund, but there is a charge.
-FreeTaxUSA does not offer any refund advance loan opportunities.
+FreeTaxUSA displays a running total of your expected refund, which is similar to other software.
 You can receive your refund with FreeTaxUSA by direct deposit, check in the mail or transfer to a prepaid debit card.

 The editorial content on this page is based solely on objective, independent assessments by our writers and is not influenced by advertising or partnerships.
 It has not been provided or commissioned by any third party.
 However, we may receive compensation when you click on links to products or services offered by our partners.